clueless187-8/T-Deck-Pitchcomm/README.md

 # T-Deck PitchComm

-**Baseball Pitch Communication System using LoRa**
+**Baseball/Softball Pitch Communication System using LoRa**

 Real-time wireless pitch signal transmission from coach (T-Deck) to catcher (T-Watch S3) using LoRa radio at 915 MHz.
+No more BLE/wifi with subscription fees and limited range.
+Easily modified GUI for your needs.

 ## System Overview